-Hunting and navigating primarily by smell, similar to dogs, they are almost entirely carnivorous.
+Hunting and navigating primarily by smell, similar to dogs, the desert kit fox is almost entirely carnivorous.
 They have little need to drink water as their digestive systems can utilize every ounce of water from their food.
 They hunt other nocturnal mammals, and thrive primarily on kangaroo rats.

 Kit foxes reach sexual maturity around 18 months, and pair up to mate between October and January.
 A liter of 4 to 5 pups are born after a pregnancy of 6 to 7 weeks.
 The female nurses and cares for the young 24 hours a day until they are weaned.
 Kit foxes may live up to 8 years in the wild.

 San Joaquin Kit Fox (Vulpes macrotis mutica) is a small mammal related to dogs, found throughout annual grasslands, and creosote scrub landscapes throughout California’s San Joaquin Valley.
-Their home range once extended through Kern County to eastern Contra
+Their home range once extended through Kern County to eastern Contra.

 Costa County and to Stanislaus County, but as the land was developed and the habitat fragmented, the San Joaquin Fox lost roughly 94% of its habitat.

-The San Joaquin fox are most active at night, and spend their days and winters in dens.
+The San Joaquin kit fox are most active at night, and spend their days and winters in dens.
 Much of the habitat loss has occurred due to agricultural development and soil degradation.
-Each fox may use multiple burrows within their home range of 1 to 12 miles.
+Each kit fox may use multiple burrows within their home range of 1 to 12 miles.
 Their only known predators are red and grey foxes, coyotes and bobcats.
 Large raptors may compete with them for food.